FAU-Paleo/apw_2022/Readme.md

 ## About Jekyll

-The page is built with jekyll, a neet ruby program which translates markdown documents to html and builds them as static websites.
+The page is built with jekyll, a neet ruby program which translates markdown (and html) documents to html and builds them as static websites.
 It is insanely powerful.
-The building process itself is exectued by GitHub itself, you make the changes commit and push them to the repository and in 5 minutes they should be visible - given that everything you have done is ok.
+The building process itself is exectued by GitHub itself, you make the changes, commit and push them to the repository and in 1 minute they should be visible - given that everything you have done is ok.
 If you want to learn more about this, check out [this page](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll).

-If you have Jekyll installed on your computer, you can also render and check out how the page looks like - but the page is so simple that this is not necessary.
+If you have Jekyll installed on your computer, you can also render and check out how the page looks like offline - but the page is so simple that this is not necessary.

 ## For Instructors